iodigital-com/io-technology/data/blog/technical-debt.md

 The good news is that influential people are starting to notice the absurdity of this situation, and slowly ideas and concepts are emerging that will help our industry take the necessary steps forward.
 Not too long ago I spotted a mention of [The Ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus) in an article on design systems, the rise of headless setups is helping us deal with architectural challenges and our own Dave Bitter wrote a very insightful article on some of the [most common causes for code corruption](https://techhub.iodigital.com/articles/the-infinite-legacy-cycle-in-front-end).

 Workflow improvements are essential and being aware of possible pitfalls is certainly a great help, but when reality hits, they will not safeguard our projects from imperfections and the inevitable decay.
 That's where the concept of technical debt comes into play.
-Technical debt won't necessarily prevent bad code, it helps you deal with it.
+Technical debt won't necessarily prevent bad code, but it does help you deal with it.

 ## Introducing: technical debt